frnmst/md-toc/docs/markdown_specification.rst

 Markdown parsers have different behaviours regarding anchor links.
 Some of them implement them while others don't; some act on the duplicate entry problem while others don't; some strip consecutive dash characters while others don't.
-And it's not just about anchor links, as you have read before.
+And it's not just about anchor links, as you have read earlier.
 For example:

 - Gitea apparently uses ``goldmark`` as markdown parser.
-This parser claims to be compliant: `goldmark is compliant with CommonMark 0.29.`.
+This parser claims to be compliant with CommonMark: *goldmark is compliant with CommonMark 0.29.*.
   See:

   - https://github.com/go-gitea/gitea